vezel-dev/zig-sdk/doc/index.md

 With support for multiple programming languages, cross-compilation, NuGet packaging, and more, the **Zig SDK** makes it trivial to author native components as part of your .NET solution - without all the hassle that is usually part and parcel of building and packaging native code.
+These features are powered by the [Zig](https://ziglang.org) toolchain.

 ## Features